sszokoly/sipcounter/README.md

 # sipcounter
 Implements a simple SIP message counter with optional direction, source/destination IP, protocol and port tracking.
 It is meant to be used to count the SIP requests and responses per link.
-A link is comprised of the source and destination host IP address, the transport protocol type (TLS, TCP, UDP) and the ports.
-It can filter and count only certian type of SIP messages, for instance one might wish to monitor only the INVITE and ReINVITE requests and any corresponding error messages, see example below.
-The internal self._data storage may be printed out using the 'pprint' convenience method or processed through other means before clearing the counters and starting to count all over again.
+A link is comprised of the source and destination host IP addresses, the transport protocol type (TLS, TCP, UDP) and the ports.
+The internal self._data dictionary may be printed out using the 'pprint' convenience method or processed through other means before clearing the counters and starting to count all over again.

 ### Example ###
 To count only INVITE and ReINVITE messages and their corresponding errors reponses (4xx, 5xx, 6xx):